tboulet/Operational-Research/README.md

 This can happen for example if some VM work better if deployed on the same physical machine, or if some VMs should not be deployed on the same physical machine for security reason for example.

-In the same-server case, it is equivalent to additionate the two VMs capacities.
+In the same-server case, it is equivalent to additionate the two VMs capacities, i.e. to merge the two VMs into one.

-In the different-server case, we have the following constraint : for any *(j,j') pair of uncompatible VMs, and any server $i$:
+In the different-server case, we have the following constraint : for any pair (j,j') of uncompatible VMs, and any server $i$:
 $$x_{i,j} + x_{i,j'} \leq 1$$
 This means that if the VM $j$ is placed on the server $i$, then the VM $j'$ cannot be placed on the same server.